Trade Mark Revocation & Invalidity

-If you wish to remove a Trade Mark from the register, or if your registrations are attacked, we can advise and act on your behalf.
+If you wish to remove a Trade Mark from the Trade Mark Register, or if your registrations are attacked, we can expertly advise and act on your behalf.

 There are two ways in which a registered trade mark may be removed from the Trade Marks Register.
 The first is through Revocation whilst the second is through Invalidity.

 As for Revocation, it is accepted that the trade mark was initially registered correctly but that the trade mark should no longer remain on the Register due to one of three main reasons.
 The first is that the trade mark registration, having been in existence for more than 5 years, has not been used in the United Kingdom on goods or services for which it is registered for the last 5 years and there are no proper reasons for this having been the case.
 The second is that the trade mark has now become generic and is the common name for the goods or services for which it is registered.
 The third is that use of the trade mark is likely to mislead the public in some way.